Quick and Easy Speaker Test

 Update Your Drivers: Speakers are hardware devices but they need software to work.
-This little pieces of software are called drivers.
+These little pieces of software are called drivers.
 Sometimes, your speaker driver becomes outdated and fails to work.

 In most cases, Microsoft will detect and install drivers for you.
 But for some reason, sometimes Microsoft cannot detect the latest driver or fails to install it.

 In fact, most audio compatibility issues can be resolved by installing the latest updates for your audio drivers.
 If your audio still doesn’t work by this point, you may have a missing or corrupt driver for your audio controller.
 Follow the steps below to resolve: